9 First Day of School Writing Activities your students will love

 They’re also a chance for students to get to know one another, and, perhaps most importantly of all, they’re a chance for you to see where your new students’ writing abilities are at.

-In this article, we’ll take a look at 9 engaging writing activities to grind brains into gear and get the ink flowing.
+In this article, we’ll look at nine engaging writing activities to grind brains into gear and get the ink flowing.

 Back to school writing activity 1: Interview a Classmate